browserengineering/book/book/security.md

 to another website.
 It's called `XMLHttpRequest`.[^weird-name]

 [^weird-name]: It's a weird name!
 Why is `XML` capitalized but not
     `Http`?
 And it's not restricted to XML!
-Ultimately, the name is [historic][xhr-history], dating back to Microsoft's "Outlook Web Access" feature for Exchange Server 2000.
+Ultimately, the naming is [historical][xhr-history], dating back to Microsoft's "Outlook Web Access" feature for Exchange Server 2000.

 [xhr-history]: https://en.wikipedia.org/wiki/XMLHttpRequest#History